Omay238/gooberts-spoopy-world/README.md

 # gooberts spoopy world
 ###### it's goobtastic!

+journey into the spoopy world of your good ol' pal goobert. don't worry, it's only spoopy, not spooky, so it'll be fine. right..?

 a very awesome game featuring hit spur of the moment creature: goobert! everyone loves the guy, the way he's a goober and all that stuff. he's straight up goobing it! anyways, this is a very spoopy (not spooky11!!!) game.